scop/bash-completion/CONTRIBUTING.md

   test suite (in the test/ dir) that verify that the code does what it is intended to do, fixes issues it intends to fix, etc.

+- In addition to running the test suite, there are a few scripts in the test/ dir that catch some common issues, see and use for example runLint and run-shellcheck.

 - File bugs, enhancement, and pull requests at GitHub, https://github.com/scop/bash-completion or send them to the email gateway address bash-completion@fire.fundersclub.com which will pipe